The process to submit a Mitigating Circumstances application is online. You are required to complete the application form via this link.

 If you decide to submit a Mitigating Circumstances application, you need to do the following:

-- Submit before the deadline: You have 10 working days from the date of the exam or assignment deadline to make sure that your application is received by the Office of Regulation & Compliance (ORC).
+- Submit before the deadline: You have 10 working days from the date of the exam or assignment deadline to make sure that your application is submitted online to the Office of Regulation & Compliance (ORC).
+If you are looking to submit after this timeframe, you can still submit a late Mitigating Circumstance application until your results are released.
 Warning!
-If your application is late, you will need to submit a late submission form with supportive evidence explaining why you could not submit it within the deadline.
+If your Mitigating Circumstance application is late, you will need to explain why you were physically or mentally incapable of submitting within the deadline.
+If you need detailed advice and assistance, we require at least 3 working days’ notice to respond to any feedback request due to the volume of enquiries we are currently facing.

-- Inform your Programme Leader or Student Manager on the day if possible.
+- Inform your Programme Leader or Programme Support Officer on the day if possible.
 Do this by email and get a read receipt to confirm that they have seen it.
-You can use this as evidence.
+You can use this as supporting evidence.

-- Write a strong statement: Many applications fail because they do not fully explain what occurred.
+- Write a strong statement: It is important to explain how your circumstances were timely, severe, acute and unexpected.
+In addition, if you attempted the assessment, be sure to explain why you declared yourself fit to sit in line with the fit to sit policy.
+Many applications fail because they do not fully explain what occurred.
 If you cannot explain how and why this affected your performance and link this to the evidence you provided, your application is likely to be rejected.
+You may also need to explain why you were unable to submit a deferral application (if appropriate).

 What happens next?

-Once submitted, your application will be considered by an ORC officer to determine if the information provided by you presents a prima facie (on the face of it) case that satisfied the threshold for a valid mitigating circumstances application.
+Once submitted, your application will be considered by an ORC officer normally within 10 working days from the date submitted online to determine if the information provided by you presents a prima facie (on the face of it) case that satisfied the threshold for a valid mitigating circumstances application.

 If a valid prima facie case is established, your application will be presented to the Mitigating Circumstances Panel for consideration.